 by Brian Worsdale, TRYPO’s Music Director

-Please note this is general audition advice, some of which may or may not apply to the upcoming TRYPO Auditions.
+This is general audition advice, some of which may or may not apply to the upcoming TRYPO Auditions.
+Click here to see the latest audition information.

 Any audition can be a scary moment for even the most experienced player, but it doesn’t need to be.
 Auditions are a great way to build confidence in yourself and your music making.
 Just follow a few simple tips to have the best experience at your audition.